 Although oats by themselves are vegan, be mindful that ingredients added into packaged oatmeal may not be fully plant-based.
 It is always best to read the ingredient label to ensure the product you are buying is vegan.

 #3 Beans and Legumes

-Try a variety of bean and legume choices, including: black beans, kidney beans, chickpeas, black-eyed peas, soybeans, and cannellini beans.
-Check the ingredient label of canned beans and legumes.
+When purchasing canned beans and legumes, make sure to carefully read the ingredient label on the can.
 Some canned beans and legumes include animal products, such as bacon and ham, in the preparation.

 For a delicious soup packed with protein, fiber, and anti-inflammatory spices, try making this Split Pea and Farro Soup recipe from Dr. Sui-Nui Escobar, Registered Dietitian Nutritionist.